Liontown commenced a ~3,000m Reverse Circulation (RC) drill program in mid-January 2018.

-The Kathleen Valley Project comprises 15 granted Mining Leases and one Exploration Licence Application (ELA36/879), covering a total area of 75km2 and is located ~45km NNW of Leinster (Western Australia), in close proximity to modern transport, energy and camp infrastructure.
+The Kathleen Valley Lithium Project comprises four Mining Leases and one Exploration Licence Application located ~45km NNW of Leinster (Western Australia), in close proximity to modern transport, energy and camp infrastructure (Figure 2).

 The project contains a historically documented spodumene-bearing pegmatite swarm extending over an area of 3.5km by 1km.
 While previous workers recorded anomalous lithium and spodumene from the swarm, which is obscured to the north by transported cover, there had been no drill testing prior to Liontown acquiring the Project.

-Early work by Liontown (see ASX release dated 6th September 2016) defined two prospects – Mt Mann and Kathleen’s Corner – where multiple spodumene-bearing pegmatites with high-grade lithium (>2% Li2O) have been mapped (Figure 2).
+Liontown defined two prospects – Mt Mann and Kathleen’s Corner – where multiple spodumene-bearing pegmatites with high-grade lithium (>2% Li2O) have been mapped (Figure 1).

-A full listing of statistics for rock chip sampling is provided in Liontown's Press release dated 6th September, 2016.
+A full listing of statistics for rock chip sampling is provided in Liontown's ASX Announcement dated 6th September, 2016.

-In February 2017, Liontown completed a maiden RC drilling program which tested the northern extension of the main targets areas (Figures 3 and 4).
+In February 2017, Liontown completed a maiden RC drilling program which tested the northern extension of the main targets areas (Figure 1).
 This drilling intersected strong lithium and tantalum mineralisation with better intersections including:

-A full listing of statistics for drilling is provided in Liontown’s ASX release dated 20th March 2017.
+A full listing of statistics for drilling is provided in Liontown's ASX Announcement date 20th March 2017

 The results confirm the potential for significant high grade, spodumene related lithium and tantalum mineralisation at Kathleen Valley.
 Importantly, mineralisation outcrops and is fresh from surface.

-Figure 4: Kathleen Valley Project – Mt Mann area/drill sections (see Figure 3 for location)
+Figure 3: Kathleen Valley Project – Mt Mann area /drill sections

 The Kathleen Valley Mining Leases were acquired from Ramelius Resources and the following encumbrances remain: